 You are responsible for you own transportation to and from the state pageant location.
 Once there, your meals and lodging are taken care of by the pageant.
 Any incidentals you should incur (additional food from room service, phone calls, gift shop items, etc.) are your responsibility.
 Parents and friends are responsible for their own rooms and meals.
 Parents and friends are not permitted in your hotel room, nor are they allowed to attend meal functions with the contestants.
 Each contestant will share a room with another contestant.
 In order to keep the weekend organized, on schedule, and enjoyable for all participants, we have elected to limit the persons allowed into the contestant rooms.
 This way, one contestant doesn’t innocently dominate the room over the other by having a visitor, or visitors, coming and going.

-All three shows will be held in the hotel ballroom.
-Admission is by ticket only.
+Admission to the shows is by ticket only.
 You as a contestant do not need a ticket – everyone else must have a ticket.
-You may purchase reserved or general admission seats.
 You will receive a ticket order form in a future mailing.
 There is no limit on the number of tickets you may purchase, and you will be able to purchase them online or at the pageant itself prior to the shows.

-You will receive an official program book and T-Shirt along with other gifts because of your participation.
-Your supporters may purchase these items along with flowers, jewelry, photo packages, videotapes and other items at the official Pageant Headquarters that will be set up at the hotel.
+You will receive an official program book and possibly other gifts because of your participation.
+Your supporters may purchase items such as photo packages, videotapes and other items at the official Pageant Headquarters that will be set up during pageant weekend.

-The pageant is broken down into 3 phases of competition: Personal interview, Swimsuit, and Evening Gown.
-Each contestant is responsible for her wardrobe needs including an evening gown, one or two-piece swimsuit and interview outfit and all accessories.
-There will also be a production number for the final show that will involve an additional outfit.
+The pageant is broken down into 3 phases of competition: Personal Interview, Active Wear and Evening Gown.
+Each contestant is responsible for her wardrobe needs including an evening gown, an active wear outfit to wear (active wear guidelines here) in lieu of swimsuits, an interview outfit and all accessories.
+There will also be a production number that will involve an additional outfit.

 Q:What are the judging criteria and clothing requirements for the pageant?